JulienGasser/ADA_4mousquetaires/index.md

 $$\quad$$ Since the step of creating the beer export table $$exported$$ does not take into account the style of the beer, the task of Athos and Porthos is to adjust the expected exports by taking into account the appreciation of a type of beer.
 In this chapter, Athos' tasks is developped.
 At the end, the output of this work consists in weights that are sent further to Porthos.

-$$\quad$$ The old musketeer, thanks to his long experience and his hard-earned data science skills, has managed to identify the little and gentle brewer.
-He manages to estimate his behavior by imagining the reaction he might have when analyzing the ratings his beer receives.
+$$\quad$$ The old musketeer, thanks to his long experience and his hard-earned data science skills, has succeeded to identify the little and gentle brewer.
+He managed to estimate his behavior by imagining the reaction he might have when analyzing the ratings his beer receives.
 He makes the following assumptions:

 * If the ratings that his beer receives in a country [c1] are very good, he adapts his production and sends more beers than initially expected to that country [c1].